btnguyenPersonal/classnotesS2021/coms472/problemSet3.md

 3. Explain why the standard minimax algorithm would fail on this game tree and briefly sketch how you might fix it, drawing on your answer to (b).
 Does your modified algorithm give optimal decisions for all games with loops?

+Carried ? up until it gets ignored, treated it as an unknown state

+Tried to solve until the minimax algorithm would throw out that path

 4. This 4-square game can be generalized to n squares for any n>2.
 Prove that A wins if n is even and loses if n is odd.

+Some induction maybe

 ## 5.9 (3+4+3+4+4 = 18 pts)